redkite-labs/redkitecms-docs/book/install-redkite-cms.rst

         deploy_bundle:
           controller: Site

-Don't forget to rename the controller to **SiteController.php** and change the controller's code as follows:
+Do not forget to rename the controller to **SiteController.php** and change the controller's code as follows:

 .. code-block:: php